roimartins/onebenthicdb/README.md

 2. Add sediment only samples from East Channel baseline (2014/15), BC and NW.
 I checked and there re no sed only samples for the east channel.
 3. A_2018 survey macroprocessing lab should be 7 (not applicable) for samples where no fauna collected.
 At present all stations set to 2.

+# WHERE ARE WE
+SC data entered into table 'sample'

 # DATA IMPORT PROCEDURES
 ## POPULATE TABLES ####
 ### ADD DATA FROM CSV FILE TO TABLE ####